 Rollators with seats are incredibly helpful for rest breaks, but they also introduce a safety risk when brakes aren’t used correctly.
 Attempting to sit down or stand up without locking the brakes can cause the rollator to roll away unexpectedly.

-Always engage both brakes fully before sitting down or standing up.
-Make this a habit, not an afterthought.
+To avoid this mistake, always engage both brakes fully before sitting down or standing up.
+Building this habit into every transfer helps create a more stable and predictable experience.

 Using the Rollator as a Wheelchair Substitute